-If you don’t have a miter saw or a miter box with a handsaw (old school) but have a table saw, no worries.
+No worries if you don’t have a miter, saw, or a miter box with a handsaw (old school) but have a table saw.
 You can make the same cut on the table saw with a little bit of effort and a couple of accessories.

 Cut your workpiece to size, needing only the 22.5 angle cut to be made.
 Then, set the blade angle.
 For this, rely upon a digital angle gauge instead of a protractor, as it will be more accurate and reliable.
 A slightly off-cut will leave a gap when the two pieces are attached.

-Use a vertical router sled attached to the table saw’s fence to guide the pieces through the blade.
+A vertical router sled attached to the table saws fence guides the pieces through the blade.
 It will need to be close to get a good cut, a quarter inch.
 Be sure you are wearing all of your safety gear – goggles, face mask, gloves, and maybe even hearing protection gear.

-This is something of a difficult cut, but if you approach it slowly and carefully and are skilled in the use of your table saw, it is a viable method of getting your 22.5-degree angles on your workpieces.
+This is a difficult cut, but if you approach it slowly and carefully and are skilled in using your table saw, it is a viable method of getting your 22.5-degree angles on your workpieces.

 What You’ll Need To Form a 45-Degree Angle

 You will be attaching the clamp blocks to the workpieces at the end of their 22.5-degree cuts.
-They will be serving only a temporary purpose, though, so you’ll be attaching them with only hot glue, not wood glue – a craftsperson’s glue from a glue gun.
+They will serve only a temporary purpose, so you’ll attach them with only hot glue, not wood glue – a craftsperson’s glue from a glue gun.
 Just a dab or two will be enough to hold it in place for its temporary task.

 Glue the two workpiece ends and join them.
 Grab your spring clamps, and attach one of them to the top of the clamp block; adjust the workpieces until they are aligned, and then attach the second spring clamp.
 Let them sit until the glue dries and your 45-degree angle joint is formed.